-In the northern hemisphere it is the September Equinox, heralding the start of Autumn or Fall in the northern Hemisphere and start of spring in the southern hemisphere.
+In the northern hemisphere it is the Winter Solstice, heralding the start of winter.
+In the southern Hemisphere it is the summer solstice start of summer in the southern hemisphere.
 But what are equinoxes and solstices and how do they occur?

 What is a solstice?